Dr Daniel Glazer, Child & Adolescent Clinical Psychologist in North London

 Who do I see?

 As I clinical psychologist I am trained to work with a wide range of client groups.
 Within my NHS work I specialise in working with children, teenagers and young adults.
-I am available to work with this group as well as parents, adults and couples.
+I am available to work with this group as well as parents and families.

 What issues do I specialise in?